swiftvee/bootstrap_concerns/README.md

-# Bootstrap Form Builder Concern
+# Bootstrap Concerns

-A concern for Rails form builders to generate Bootstrap forms.
+Concerns for building Bootstrap components with Ruby on Rails.